sophietheopossum/blood-of-the-chimera/README.md

 ### `sys-apps/snap-confine`
 BROKEN
 Provides sandbox type isolation of individual snap packages.
 This is a dependency of `snapd` proper.
 Although newer versions seem to no longer require snap-confine due to a merge, it is still required for the older versions which i see no real reason to remove, gentoo is about choice after all, if you want an older version feel free.

+### `sys-devel/binutils`
+Has additional patch to fix problems with gold

 ### `sys-devel/llvm`
 Built with gcc8 compatibility patches.